guymorita/recommendationRaccoon/README.md

 raccoon.bestRated(function(results){
   callback(results);
-  // returns an array of the 'scoreBoard' sorted set which represents the global ranking of items based on the Wilson Score Interval. in short it represents the 'best rated' items based on the ratio of likes/dislikes and cuts out outliers.
+  // returns an array of the 'scoreBoard' sorted set which represents the global
+  // ranking of items based on the Wilson Score Interval. in short it represents the
-};
+  // 'best rated' items based on the ratio of likes/dislikes and cuts out outliers.
+  // ex. results = ['iceageId', 'sleeplessInSeattleId', 'theDarkKnightId'] };

 raccoon.worstRated(function(results){